Job outlooks for Managers in health care

 • A moderate number of positions will become available due to retirements.

-Here are some key facts about Managers in health care in Prince Edward Island:
+Here are some key facts about managers in health care in Prince Edward Island:

 • Approximately 150 people worked in this occupation in May 2021.